seanwarren/galene-documentation/source/tutorial.rst

 - You can also output diagnostics about the fitting ②:

    - ``Intensity preview``: save a png of the intensity of the realigned image.
-     This is conveneient for quickly assessing which files have been successfully realigned.
+     This is convenient for quickly assessing which files have been successfully realigned.
    - ``Frames as movie``: save a tif stack of the aligned and unaligned frames for diagnostics
    - ``Realignment information``: save a csv file with the estimated displacements across the frames
 - To process several files using the same settings, select multiple files and click ``Process all selected`` ⑤.